Parkhurst Whitney: Personal life

 He was "an old and eminent Mason, and a distinguished Knight Templar."

 Whitney's wife died on June 12, 1860, and he died on April 26, 1862.
 After a funeral attended by 3,000 people, he was buried with Masonic honors alongside his wife at Oakwood Cemetery in Niagara Falls.

 Legacy

-Three Sisters Islands (off of Goat Island) was named after his three daughter, who in 1817, were the first recorded "non-native girls to visit the islands."
+Three Sisters Islands (off of Goat Island) was named after his three daughters, who in 1817, were the first recorded "non-native girls to visit the islands."
 Brother Island was named for son Solon Whitney.